 8. Trust signals and reassurance

-Trust is one of the most important things a B2B website needs to build.
-Visitors are not just judging whether your business looks professional.
+Visitors are not only judging whether your business looks professional.
 They are deciding whether you seem credible enough to contact, shortlist, or buy from.

 The key question is not whether proof exists somewhere on the website.
 It is whether it appears in the right places, in the right format, and early enough to reassure a cautious buyer.
-If a page asks for action before it has built confidence, conversion will usually suffer.

 9. Visuals and design clarity

-Design matters most when it helps the message land clearly.
-In a website audit, visuals should be judged on usefulness, not decoration.
+Design matters most when it helps the message land.

 10. Traffic quality and website-to-marketing fit

-Although the audit should stay website-first, you still need to understand whether the right people are arriving on the right pages.
-A service page may convert badly not because the page is weak, but because the traffic is mismatched.
-Equally, a campaign may look expensive because the landing page does not match the promise made in the ad or search result.
+A service page may convert badly because the page is weak.
+But it may also convert badly because the traffic is wrong.
+Equally, a paid campaign may look expensive because the landing page does not match the promise made in the ad or search result.

 A practical website audit checklist for business owners

 You do not need a thirty-page report to get useful insight from your website.
-Start with a focused review of the questions below:
+Start with a focused review of the questions below.

 Clarity